ClearMeasureLabs/onion-architecture-dotnet-7-container-apps-gha-demo/README.md

 - Set the Start Time to 6:00 PM
 - Click Save

-Now the container app will automatically be scaled up two multiple instances every morning, and scaled down to a single instance every
+Now the container app and database will automatically be scaled up every morning, and scaled down every evening

 # Build and Test
 TODO: Describe and show how to build your code and run the tests.